What is EMS?

 Treatment Time and Treatment Interval

-All programmes have adjustable duration with defaults of 20 minute sessions.
+All programmes have an adjustable duration with defaults of 20-minute sessions.
 Depending upon the muscle group and the patient's status, treatment by EMS can vary between 15–60 minutes of stimulation twice a week, to treatment sessions several times per day.